eloquence/freeyourstuff.cc/extension/README.md

   we use jQuery's methods where jQuery is initialized and XMLHttpRequest otherwise.

+## Dependencies

+- We use the DataTables library for table display.
+Because image paths are hardcoded in the CSS, we have to rebuild the library in case of a new release.

 ## Message passing

 Chrome extensions rely heavily on message passing.
 Therein lies the source of